mikewojtyna/design-patterns/tasks/task-3.md

 Do you see any other methods that could be refactored using the Strategy pattern?

 ### Solution
 You can find solutions in the `solutions.crowdsorcery.task3` package.
-You can follow the `patterns.StrategyPattern` annotation.
+You can follow the `StrategyPattern` annotation.

 ## Discussion
 - How does the introduction of the strategy affect the number of test cases that need to be verified?